 Of course, the climate disaster is already upon us, tangibly so in Nepal which is placed ninth in the Germanwatch Global Climate Index 2020 for most affected countries.
 The mean temperature in Nepal is increasing by 0.6o C per decade and the once snow-capped mountains are now turning brown.

-The marginalised, impoverished rural communities that are living in Pipal Tree's target area, the south-eastern plains (Terai) of Province 2, are facing an imminent existential threat.
+The marginalised, impoverished, rural communities that are living in Pipal Tree's target area, the south-eastern plains (Terai) of Province 2, are facing an imminent existential threat.
 The Himalayan glaciers to the north which feed the rivers that sustain the agriculture on the Terai are melting.
-Weather patterns are changing such that farmers have to contend with floods and drought that rice as a crop cannot tolerate.
+Weather patterns are changing such that farmers have to contend with floods, forest fires and drought that rice as a crop cannot tolerate.
 And natural disasters are on the increase.
 The Nepal floods of 2017 affected one third of the country, with the poorest areas worst-hit.
 1.7 million people were affected, 461,000 forced from their homes and 143 people perished.
 We saw so many harrowing images, such as the one of a father consigning his dead baby's body to the flood waters, unable to conduct a cremation or burial.

 Centuries ago, Tirhutiya Gachhi Park was wooded (Gachhi is the word for "tree" in the local Maithili language) but in the eighteenth century it was the base camp and a training ground for the local Tirhut army.
 This army had successfully resisted the attempts of the first king of Nepal (Prithvi Narayan Shah) to unite the nation under his rule by conquest.
 King Prithvi lost the battles but won the war through a strategic marriage to a local Tirhut princess.
 This allowed him to take political control, kill his new father-in-law and dissolve the army that had foiled all his ambitious plans.
 But the legacy of the Tirhut army's resistance remains to this day, preserved in Maithili folklore and acting as an inspiration to local politicians who still have to fight their corner against the disinterest of central government.

 The park has enormous potential for tourism, especially given that Janakpur is already a pilgrimage site for hundreds of thousands of Hindus from across the region.
 Accordingly, local authorities have drawn up plans to develop Tirhutiya Gachhi Park (see right), but these remain funding dependent.
-However, our local partner NGO, Mithila Wildlife Trust (MWT) has gained consent to plant 900m2 of land inside the boundary wall using the Miyawaki Method.
+However, our local partner NGO, Mithila Wildlife Trust (MWT), has gained consent to plant 900m2 of land inside the boundary wall using the Miyawaki Method.
 The Method, being used for the first time in Nepal, is a powerful technique, scientifically grounded and perfectly suited to small scale projects that cumulatively can have a major impact.
 It is primarily of value in urban environments and is most suitable to create dense tiny forests in the area of a tennis court (approximately 250m2).
 As a simplification, it offers 10:20:30 advantages:

 - It grows ten times faster - a mature forest develops in 20 years rather than in 200 years